Advertiser Disclosure

 1. First, file a complaint with the airline using the EU-wide air passenger rights complaint form.

-For help and advice related to your rights, contact your local European Consumer Center.
+For help and advice related to your rights, contact the relevant European Consumer Center.

 Final Thoughts

 Credit cards can also be an important component of your compensation strategy.
-Taking advantage of 3-hour delay reimbursements will save you money, time, and a headache.
+Taking advantage of 3-hour delay reimbursements can save you money, time, and headaches.

 Though delays are always frustrating, knowing that out-of-pocket expenses will be covered can make the problem seem much more manageable.